1. Digital Health Apps/Software

 1.3 If your response to Q1.1 is yes, please state whether there are any exclusions/exemptions applicable with regard to liability, and/or whether those are applicable only under certain circumstances (e.g., for in-hospital use)?

-The liability regime on defective products contained in the Spanish Consumer law provides some exclusions/exemptions applicable (nonspecific for health context).
-In particular, the manufacturer of a product will not be liable for the damages caused by the defects of the product if it proves that:
+The liability regime on defective products provided for in the Spanish Consumer Protection Law provides some exclusions/exemptions applicable (nonspecific for health context).
+In particular the following grounds for exemption from liability are available:

-• the manufacturer has not placed the product in the market; or
+• when the producer had not put the product in the market; or

 The general liability regime of the Spanish Civil law is very wide, and thus the exclusions/exceptions applicable should be assessed on a case-by-case basis.